ethereum/remix-project/docs/tutorial_remixd_filesystem.md

 The folder is shared using a websocket connection between `Remix IDE` and `Remixd`.

-Be sure the user executing Remix has read/write permission on the folder.
+Be sure the user executing Remixd has read/write permission on the folder.

+There is an option to run remixd in read-only mode, use `--read-only` flag.

 **Warning!**